The Daily Post is published Monday-Saturday in Palo Alto, California.

 They were the founding publishers of the Palo Alto Daily News in 1995.
 The first edition of the Daily News was eight pages, but it steadily grew.
 By 2005, the Daily News was averaging 100 pages a day and had editions in five cities.
 In 2005, Price and Pavelich sold the Daily News.

 After they left, the Daily News went downhill and today it has one small edition that comes out once a week.

 In 2008, readers and advertisers convinced Price and Pavelich that Palo Alto and surrounding communities needed a newspaper like the one they used to publish.
 As fate would have it, when they began to look for a place to open an office, the Daily News had just moved out of its downtown home at 324 High St., abandoning Palo Alto.
 So the Post grabbed that space and began printing a few weeks later.

 In January 2013, the Post moved to a larger space at 385 Forest Ave., also in downtown Palo Alto.

 In March 2015, the Daily News cut its printing schedule back to just once a week while retaining the word “daily” in its name.
-That left the Daily Post as the only daily newspaper in Palo Alto.
+That left the Daily Post as the only actual daily newspaper in Palo Alto.